 In-demand skills.
-Clear communication in the professional world is a big deal.
-In fact, many employers rank oral and written communication among the top skills they look for in job applicants — ranking them even higher than technical or job-specific skills.
-The skills you'll gain throughout the advanced business communication certificate ensure you have what employers are looking for and can give you a leg up when applying for jobs.
-Employers regularly tell us that they are impressed when they see the advanced business communication certificate on a student's resume.
+The demand for internal communications specialists is expected to grow, as is the demand in related fields of corporate communication and general management.
+In fact, many employers rank oral and written communication among the top skills they look for in job applicants — even higher than technical or job-specific skills.
+The knowledge you'll gain throughout the business communication program will ensure you have what employers are looking for.

 Helpful resources.
-Available to any student in a business course, including those pursuing their advanced business communication certificate, the Business Writing and Presentations Studio allows students to work with mentors on their upcoming projects.
-Whether you need help crafting an elevator speech, drafting a press release or fine-tuning your resume, an excellent team of staff and students is here for you.
+Available to any student in a business course, the Business Writing and Presentations Studio gives you access to work with mentors on upcoming projects.
+Whether you need help crafting an elevator speech, drafting a press release or fine-tuning your resume, a trained team of staff and students is here for you.

 Your classes may cover topics like: